kajikentaro/manaba-plus/README.md

 You no longer need to reload every time pressing ⭐!!

+### Red pencils disappear for some days so you don't have to care for them.

+You can go to Course News, Tests, Surveys, Assignments, Grades, Forum, and Tutoring Collections by pushing course icons.

+You no longer need to go to the pages through the top pages of courses.

 ### Every time and everywhere ♪

 You can open the main panel from the toolbar icon.